Luigi Cipriani

-Luigi Cipriani (born 7 January 1980) is an Italian footballer who plays for Italian Serie D club Astrea.
+Luigi Cipriani (born 7 January 1980) is an Italian former footballer.

 Biography

 Born in Frosinone, Lazio region, Cipriani started his senior career at Serie D club Anagni, located in the Province of Frosinone.
 In 2000 the club relegated to Eccellenza Lazio.
 In 2000–01 season he left for fellow Eccellenza club Ferentino, which also located in the Province of Frosinone.
 The club won the champion of Group B and promoted.
 Cipriani played 21 times for Ferentino in 2001–02 Serie D. In 2002, he was signed by another Eccellenza club Veroli, another Province of Frosinone club.

 Frosinone

 In 2003, he was signed by Frosinone Calcio, where he made 7 appearances in 2003–04 Serie C2.
 In 2004, he left for Campania club Cavese in temporary deal.
 Cipriani finished as the losing finalists of promotion playoffs of 2004–05 Serie C2.

 Cipriani returned to Frosinone in 2005; he made 10 appearances in 2005–06 Serie C1.
 The club promoted to Serie B as the playoffs winner.
 However, he was sold to Cavese in co-ownership at the start of season, rejoining team-mate Giuseppe Aquino and Pietro De Giorgio.